CHIGWELL Central Line (Hainault)

 world . . .
 Such a delicious old inn facing the church . . .such an out-of-the-way rural place.'

-right out of the Tube station and after about ten minutes’ walk up a busy but not unpleasant road you will see the sixteenth-century King's Head so beloved of Dickens.
+To get to this idyll, turn right out of the Tube station and after about ten minutes’ walk up a busy but not unpleasant road you will see the sixteenth-century King's Head so beloved of Dickens.
 This 'delicious old inn' is what he had in mind when he wrote about the Maypole in Barnaby Rudge.
 It has changed a lot since his time, with extensive additions in 1901.
-The entrance is at the rear where you will see the resulting pastiche, which includes an folly-like glazed tower.
-This grand old coaching inn is definitely worth a visit - purely for historical reasons, of course!
+Now a Turkish restaurant owned by Alan Sugar.
+It's worth Googling the reviews for a full description.
 Opposite is the medieval St. Mary’s.
 It was much enlarged in Victorian times but still has the atmosphere of a rural church.

 The village is a delightful jumble of stately Georgian houses and weather-boarded cottages.
 Amongst these is Chigwell School.
 Founded in 1629, its most famous pupil is William Penn, Quaker founder of Pennsylvania.
 The original building has undergone many alterations and several houses throughout the village are now part of the school, including the late eighteen-century Grange Court which you will have passed on your way up from the station.
 At the end of the village is Vicarage Lane.
 If you walk a short way down this you will see an old oak, known locally as Dickens Oak (for no other reason than he would almost certainly have known the tree).
-Anyone who fancies a real country ramble might like to go a little further down the lane to the public footpath opposite Lingmere House.
-From here it is posssible to get to Grange Hill Tube station.
-See that entry for further details.
-Please note that this route is not passable in wet conditions.

-If you are returning to Chigwell Tube station you may notice a footpath running alongside the high wall of the grounds of Grange Court.
+When you return to Chigwell Tube station you may notice a footpath running alongside the high wall of the grounds of Grange Court.
 Although this looks as if it might lead to open countryside (and no doubt once did), it is now a short cut to a residential area.
 You can avoid some of the main road on your return to the Tube station by taking this footpath and turning right at Meadow Way.
 At the T junction, where there still is a large cultivated field, turn right into Courtland Drive then left into the High Road and after a few minutes you will be at the station again.

 King's Head:cottages next to King's Head: